-There's nothing more heartwarming that good hearted kids who set examples of being kind.
-Our hope is that these examples of kindness from kids in different parts of the world can inspire your own children to step outside their comfort zone to make a difference.
+There's nothing more exciting than highlighting kids who spread kindness.
+Our hope is that these heartwarming examples of kindness from kids in different parts of the world can inspire your own children to step outside their comfort zone to make a difference.

 14-year-old Ben cleans up the streets of Malmesbury, Wiltshire and helps the elderly generation with lawn cutting and technology support.